ttiny/apache-git-sync-tool/README.md

 Configuration file config.json
 --------------------

-sync.php supports many projects in the configuration file in projects array.
+sync.php supports many projects in the configuration file specified in 'projects'.
+Each member of 'projects' is a name of a project and has 'remote' element which specify the remote git repository of the project.
+You need to add configuration for all project branches that you want to be able to sync.
+At least one branch should be added to the configuration.
-Each project has these configuration properties:
+Every branch has these configuration elements:
-* *name* – project name
-* *remote* – remote git repository
 * *local* – local location of the project(repository and working tree).
 Must end with  '/'.
 Apache user 'www-data' must have write access to the parent directory.
-* *autosyncEnabled* (true/false) – Set it to false to disable updating of the project from remote.
+* *autosync* (true/false) – Set it to false to disable updating of the project from remote.
 * *commandOnFinish* – Which command to execute on successful update.
 Leave empty if you don't want to execute anything
 * *urlOnFinish* – Which url to load on successful update.
 Leave blank if you don't want.
-* *cleanAndCloneLatestVersion* (true/false) – Setting this to true will delete local directory and recreate it using git pull of latest version of specified branch (master by default).
-After it will delete local git repository.
-* *syncSubmodules* (true/false)– tells sync.php to git update submodules.
+* *syncSubmodules* (true/false)– Tells sync.php to git update submodules.

 Other configurable:
 * *supportEmail* – Email address to notify on error.
+* *supportEmailFrom* – From email address to send notify on error.
+* *logs* – (true/false/"path") - Enable writing to a log file.
+By default file name is auto generated but instead you can specify a path.
-* *retryOnErrorCount* – How many times to retry a git clone/pull/fetch command on error.
+* *retryOnErrorCount* – How many times to retry a git clone/pull command on error.

 sync.php - parameters and examples
 -------------------

 Possible parameters are:
+* *project* - Specify project name.
+Required.
+If not specified in GET parameters, sync.php will try to read it from POST payload json data that is send from github when requesting your web hook url.
-* *project* - specify project.
-If not specified, sync.php will update all autosync enabled projects in config.json.
+* *branch* – Specify branch.
+If not specified sync.php will update all project branches in configuration file.
-* *branch* – specify branch.
-By default sync.php uses 'master'.
-* *tag* – specify tag.
-Can't be used with cleanAndCloneLatestVersion configuration.

-You cant't specify together branch and tag.
+* *clean* (1/0) –  Setting this to 1 will delete local branch directory and then will make a git pull of latest version of specified branch (master by default).
+After it will delete local git repository.

 Examples:
-*sync.php* – checkouts and pulls branch 'master' of all projects in config.json.
-*sync.php?project=test* – checkouts and pulls branch 'master' of project 'test'.
+*sync.php?project=test* – Updates all branches from the configuration file config.json of project 'test'.
-*sync.php?project=test&branch=b1* – checkouts and pulls branch 'b1' of project 'test'.
+*sync.php?project=test&branch=b1* – Updates branch 'b1' of project 'test'.
-*sync.php?project=test&tag=v1.2* – checkouts tag 'v1.2' of project 'test'

 sync.php makes hard reset of working tree to discard local changes.